Pitfalls

 is automatically populated as a Webpack module name with mappings:

-Remember to add React to your extension dependencies.
+More information on using React in extensions can be found here.
+Remember to add React to your module dependencies.

 Using the wrong moonlight global